 Improve your productivity with developer tools and continuous integration.

 Explore the major features of Xcode 11, the integrated development environment for developers of macOS, iOS, watchOS, and tvOS apps.

 1h 45m • COURSE

 Xcode Developer Tools in iOS with Jon Bott

 Learn how to leverage the Xcode 9 developer tools to enhance your debugging workflow.

 Xcode Server: Continuous Integration for iOS Developers with Mark DiFranco

-Learn how continuous integration and Xcode Server can enhance your workflow.
+Enhance your workflow with continuous integration and Xcode Server.
 Learn how to install and set up Xcode Server, create a bot for your project, download build artifacts, and more.

 22m 21s • COURSE

 Learning Swift Playgrounds Application Development with Steven Lipton